Carly Paoli: Career

 After her training, Paoli performed in a series of concerts.
 At one of these events, she was approached to perform in Malaysia and following her success was appointed as a brand ambassador for Bedat & Co, a watch company.
 She appeared at the David Foster Miracle Gala, the International Women's Media Foundation Awards in Los Angeles and was then asked to perform by HRH The Prince of Wales at Windsor Castle and later at St James' Palace.

 In 2016 her rendition of Ave Maria was chosen to be the official song for the Jubilee Year of Pope Francis.
 She performed in two spectacular concerts in Rome – the first at Caracalla with special guest Spanish tenor Jose Carreras – and the second at The Roman Forum called 'Music for Mercy' special guests Andrea Bocelli, David Foster, Elaine Paige and The Tenors.
 The latter concert was shown live on RAI Uno and subsequently on Sky Arts.

 She has performed on several occasions with Andrea Bocelli, most notably in Palazzo Vecchio, Florence, where their performance of "Time to Say Goodbye" was shown on PBS television.
 She has also sung for HRH The Prince of Wales at Windsor Castle and St James' Palace.
 Other concert venues include Carnegie Hall, Jordan Hall in Boston, the London Palladium and the O2 Arena.
 In 2018 she hosted her own concert at Cadogan Hall with guest Andrea Griminelli with a symphony orchestra conducted by Steven Mercurio.
 This concert formed the basis for her second album 'Live at Cadogan Hall'.

 Her Italian heritage means that she is much in demand in Italy both on television and the concert platform.
 Apart from the broadcast of her concert from the Roman Forum on Rai 1, she has also appeared twice on the telethon, 'Con il Cuore di Francesco' from Assisi and 'Zecchino D’Oro' as well as other programmes.

 In 2019, she became a Classical Brit nominee, and a BBC Music Ambassador in connection with BBC Music Day.
 As part of the Friday Night Is Music Night strand, she appeared at Lichfield Cathedral and was Michael Bolton's special guest on his show at the London Palladium.

-Later that year she live-streamed a concert from the Bombed out Church in Liverpool, commemorating D-Day on her YouTube channel and another from her home in Puglia called Una serata in Salento.
+Later that year she live-streamed a concert from the Bombed out Church in Liverpool, commemorating D-Day on her YouTube channel and another from her home in Apulia called Una serata in Salento.

 Paoli and Calleja were reunited in the programme Christmas at the Castle which was shown on Sky Arts and also on TV2000.

 In December 2021, Paoli sang at the Royal Variety Performance accompanying Jane McDonald in a rendition of Over the Rainbow.